Enzyme: Definition, Mechanisms, Nomenclature, Structure, Classification, and Function

 • Noncompetitive inhibitors bind to distinct sites on the enzyme not at the active site of the enzyme.

-• In this case it can be seen that this binding alters the conformation of the enzyme and hence a reduction in the activity of the enzyme is observed.
+• In this case, it can be seen that this binding alters the conformation of the enzyme and hence a reduction in the activity of the enzyme is observed.

-• Noncompetitive inhibition can be Irreversible and does not involve a direct competition with the substrate; it cannot be removed by raising the concentration of the substrate because it does not affect the Ki value.
+• Noncompetitive inhibition can be Irreversible and does not involve direct competition with the substrate; it cannot be removed by raising the concentration of the substrate because it does not affect the Ki value.

 Uncompetitive inhibition